Monumental funerary vases from the Antikensammlung, Staatliche Museen zu Berlin, now on display at the Getty Villa

 The Here and Now (Or the There and Then)

-Also noteworthy is that 12 of the 13 vases in the exhibition have holes in the bottom.
+Also noteworthy is that twelve of the thirteen vases in the exhibition have holes in the bottom.

 Detail of the inside of a funerary krater during conservation.
 Look beyond the staples, fabric, and clay that were used to piece the vase together in the 19th century, and you can see the ancient hole at the base.
-(Interior detail of a funerary vessel, about 350 BC, associated with the Iliupersis Painter.
+(Interior detail of a funerary vessel, about 350 B.C., associated with the Iliupersis Painter.
 Made in Ceglie del Campo, Italy.
 Terracotta, 43 5/16 in. high.
-Antikensammlung, Staatliche Museen zu Berlin)
+Antikensammlung, Staatliche Museen zu Berlin) Photo: Marie Svoboda

 This isn’t unusual for funerary vessels, and indicates that they were not used as containers for food, oil, or drink, as many ancient vessels were.
 Instead, they were literally showpieces—made to be seen, studied, and admired during burial rites.
 And that helps to explain the choice of painted images that adorn them.